Show All Answers

 *When these holidays fall on a weekday, trash and recycling collection will run one day late for the remainder of the week:

-Local historic districts have been designated by the City because they contain buildings with unique architectural and historic significance.
-Properties within the historic districts are subject to special historic preservation zoning, which means that any exterior alterations made to the property must first be approved by the Historic District Review Commission.
-This is done to ensure that the historic quality of the buildings and neighborhoods is maintained.
+Local historic districts have been designated for their unique architectural and historic significance.
+Exterior alterations made to buildings within historic preservation zoning must first be approved in order to ensure the historic quality of buildings and neighborhoods is maintained.

-Any homeowner must obtain the proper building permits from the City for structural work on their homes, in order to ensure that building codes are satisfied.
-Exterior work on homes within the historic districts must also be reviewed by the Historic District Review Commission (HDRC) to ensure that the historic character of the home is not compromised.
+Any homeowner must obtain the proper building permits from the City for structural, mechanical, electric and plumbing work on their homes, in order to ensure that building codes are satisfied.
+Exterior work on homes within the historic districts must also be reviewed by the HDRC to ensure that the historic character of the home is not compromised.
 Once the proposed changes have been approved by the HDRC, a Certificate of Appropriateness (COA) will be issued.

 COA Application »